course-details-portlet

 Course content

-In this course students will work with mathematics didactics and mathematics subjects that are important to anyone who is going to teach mathematics in grade 5-10, with special emphasis on geometry.
-This involves, among other things, working with measurement and computation, as well as classical geometry with constructions and transformations.
+In this course students will work with mathematics didactics and mathematics subjects that are important to anyone who is going to teach mathematics in grade 5-10, with special emphasis on geometry and geometric thinking.
+This involves, working with classical geometry with constructions and transformations, as well as topics such as symmetry and measurement.
 Ruler and compass is used, in addition to interactive geometry software (IGS) and programming.
-One will also consider different forms of proof and argumentation, and the process of mathematical discovery.
-A central part of this work is the role played by communication in the classroom.
+There will also be work on the topics proof and definitions, including the axiomatic foundation of Geometry.
+One will consider different forms of proof and argumentation, and the process of mathematical discovery.
+A central part of this course concerns the development of geometric thinking in pupils and the significance of this for teaching.
+One will in relation to this also work with topics such as problem solving, mathematics difficulties and teaching resources.

 Learning outcome